httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

         maintains the invariant that there is at most one such cookie.)

-    2. If the newly-created cookie was received from a "non-HTTP" API and the old-cookie's http-only-flag is set, abort these steps and ignore the newly created cookie entirely.
+    2. If the newly-created cookie was received from a "non-HTTP" API and the old-cookie's http-only-flag is true, abort these steps and ignore the newly created cookie entirely.

     3. Update the creation-time of the newly-created cookie to match the